Voting Rights Act

 The Voting Rights Act An Era Of Reform

 The VRA’s passage changed American democracy.
 President Johnson signed it on August 6, 1965.
-It aimed to stop racial discrimination in voting.
+It aimed to make a voting rights bill to stop racial discrimination in voting.
 It helped African Americans vote without barriers.

 Right away, more African Americans registered to vote.
 This was notable in the South, where bias was worst.
 For example, in Mississippi, black voter registration jumped from 6.7% in 1965 to 59.8% in 1969.
-This shows the VRA’s impactful change.
+This shows the VRA’s impactful change in voting changes.

 Overtone and Initial Impact of The Voting Rights Act